JeremyLoh/OverTheWire/README.md

 Good job getting a shell!
 Now hurry and grab the password for bandit27!

+### Level 27

+There is a git repository at `ssh://bandit27-git@localhost/home/bandit27-git/repo`.
+The password for the user `bandit27-git` is the same as for the user `bandit27`.

+Clone the repository and find the password for the next level.

 # Markdown

 1. [Code highlight in Markdown](https://stackoverflow.com/a/52586193)